Mantas-2155X/MakerAdditions/README.md

 * Unzip `GAME_MakerAdditions.zip` into your game directory.
 * You should see `GAME_MakerAdditions.dll` in `BepInEx/Plugins/2155X/`.

-**Configuration:**
-* Open the plugin settings and change the settings according to your needs.

 **Notes:**
 * Needs https://github.com/BepInEx/BepInEx for the plugin.
-* Needs https://github.com/BepInEx/BepInEx.ConfigurationManager for the configuration.